alephium/docs/docs/dapps/getting-started.md

 })
 ```

-A more complex test can be found [here](https://github.com/alephium/nextjs-template/blob/main/test/token.test.ts)
+A more complex test can be found in our [alephium/nextjs-template](https://github.com/alephium/nextjs-template/blob/main/test/token.test.ts) project.

-Without entering to much into details, `Typescript` needs some configuration to run the test, just copy the following into `tsconfig.json`
+Without entering too much into details, TypeScript needs some configuration to run the test so just create a file called `tsconfig.json` in the root directory of your project and paste the following code:

 ```json
 {